 Authorization Domain Name: The Domain Name used to obtain authorization for certificate issuance for a given FQDNDomain Name.
 The CA may use the FQDN-Domain Name returned from a DNS CNAME lookup as the FQDN-Domain Name for the purposes of domain validation.
-If the FQDN-Domain Name is a Wildcard Domain Name contains a wildcard character, then the CA MUST remove all wildcard labels "." from the left most portion of the requested FQDNDomain Name.
+If the FQDN-Domain Name is a Wildcard Domain Name for the purposes of domain validation.
+If the FQDN-Domain Name is a Wildcard Character, then the CA MUST remove all wildcard labels."." from the left most portion of the requested FQDN-Domain Name.
 The CA may prune zero or more labels from left to right until encountering a Base Domain Name and may use any one of the intermediate values for the purpose of domain validation.